2. Basic Flow Definition¶

 !first, you will be in that state:

-The bot will tell you that it expect
+The bot will tell you that it expects

 2.3.
 Making a flow start automatically¶

-Now, usually flows are linked to a first action you users want to do.
+Now, usually flows are linked to a first action your users want to do.
 For example:

 @botflow def example(self, flow: FlowRoot): first_step = flow.connect('first', auto_trigger=True) second_step = first_step.connect('second') third_step = second_step.connect('third')

 You can still represent this flow like this:

 !first command, the bot will instantly instantiate a Flow in this state:

 If a node has no more children and a user passed it, it will automatically end the flow.

 Sometimes, with loops etc., you might want to explicitly mark an END FlowNode with a predicate.
 You can do it like this, for example for a guessing game plugin: